 - Paint brush

 First, use a sharpie marker to draw a line around the top third of the toilet paper tube, this is where the hat will go.
-Then, draw two vertical lines under the hat line to mark of the leprechauns face.
+Then, draw two vertical lines under the hat line to define the leprechauns face.

 Now, it’s time for the hat!
-Just cut out a green rectangle and glue it around the top of the toilet paper tube.
+Cut out a green rectangle and glue it around the top of the toilet paper tube.
 Then use the tp tube as a stencil to cut out a large green circle.
 This will be the rim of the hat.
 I drew a rough circle about 1.5 inches bigger than the toilet paper tube and let Max cut it out.
 Then, I used the toilet paper tube as a stencil to cut out the inside of the rim and slid the green hat rim over the toilet paper tube right under the green hat.
-Lastly, I added the black marker stripe and yellow square buckle to the hat.
+To make the hat buckle, I added a black marker stripe and yellow square buckle to the hat.

 Max is pretty proud of his leprechaun craft and I’m just happy I got him to craft with me for more than 10 minutes!
 Now, we need to craft up a leprechaun trap!
 Any ideas?